Documentation

 What is Bref

-Bref (which means "brief" in french) comes as an open source Composer package and helps you deploy PHP applications to AWS (opens in a new tab) and run them on AWS Lambda (opens in a new tab).
+Bref (which means "brief" in French) comes as an open source Composer package and helps you deploy PHP applications to AWS (opens in a new tab) and run them on AWS Lambda (opens in a new tab).
+It also makes it easy to use other AWS services (like S3, RDS, SQS…) for file storage, databases, etc.

 Bref provides: